21 Lutetia: Composition

 Lutetia is classified among the enigmatic M-type asteroids, most of which were historically believed to be nearly purely metallic.
 However, radar observations of the M-types suggest that two-thirds of them, including Lutetia, may instead consist of metal-enriched silicates.
 Indeed, telescopic spectra of Lutetia have shown a flat, low frequency spectrum similar to that of carbonaceous chondrites and C-type asteroids and unlike metallic meteorites, evidence of hydrated minerals, abundant silicates, and a thicker regolith than most asteroids.

 The Rosetta probe found that the asteroid has a moderately red spectrum in visible light and an essentially flat spectrum in the near infrared.
 No absorption features were detected in the range covered by observations, 0.4–3.5 μm, which is at odds with previous ground-based reports of hydrated minerals and carbon-rich compounds.
 There was also no evidence of olivine.
 However, the spacecraft only observed half of Lutetia, so the existence of these phases cannot be completely ruled out.
 Together with the high bulk density reported for Lutetia, these results suggest that Lutetia is either made of enstatite chondrite material, or may be related to metal-rich and water-poor carbonaceous chondrite of classes like CB, CH, or CR.

 Rosetta observations revealed that the surface of Lutetia is covered with a regolith made of loosely aggregated dust particles 50–100 μm in size.
 It is estimated to be 3 km thick and may be responsible for the softened outlines of many of the larger craters.

 Shape and axial tilt

 The Rosetta probe's photographs confirmed the results of a 2003 lightcurve analysis that described Lutetia as a rough sphere with "sharp and irregular shape features".
-A study from 2004–2009 proposed that Lutetia has a non-convex shape, likely because of a large crater, Suspicio Crater.
+A study from 2004 to 2009 proposed that Lutetia has a non-convex shape, likely because of a large crater, Suspicio Crater.
 It is not yet clear whether Rosettas findings support this claim.

 The analysis of Rosetta images in combination with photometric light curves yielded the position of the north rotational pole of Lutetia: RA = 51.8±0.4 deg, Dec = +10.8±0.4 °.
 This gives an axial tilt of 96° (retrograde rotator), meaning that the axis of rotation is approximately parallel to the ecliptic, similar to the planet Uranus.